-CPA Australia supports a policy focus on enabling businesses to get back to operations with the goals of achieving strong productivity, employment and GDP growth.
-This requires giving businesses the space and time to seek professional advice and undertake business recovery planning.
+CPA Australia supports a policy focus on business recovery and reinvention, with the goals of achieving strong productivity, employment and GDP growth.
+This requires giving businesses the resources, space and time to seek professional advice and undertake business recovery planning.
 We believe that policies need to be accessible and easily implemented, with no unnecessary compliance costs incurred by business and their advisors.